 If a student or staff has a fever at school, they must go home immediately.
 They cannot return to school until they are fever free for 24 hours without fever reducing medications.

-Students in the seventh through the 12th grade will be required to wear face masks.
+Officials updated the policy to require face masks for all students during class and transportation.
 Also, face masks must not include messages or images that distract for the learning environment.

 Moore has also started installing ionization systems in schools that will filter and kill bacteria, viruses, and mold pathogens.